-He has adapted and directed The Inspector General, The Miser, The Servant of Two Masters, The Marriage of Figaro, The Barber of Seville, A Christmas Carol, The Turn of The Screw, Scapin and written and directed 7 pantomimes, 2 children’s plays and 3 documentaries.
+He has adapted and directed The Inspector General, The Miser, The Servant of Two Masters, The Marriage of Figaro, The Barber of Seville, A Christmas Carol, The Turn of The Screw, Scapin and written and directed seven pantomimes, two children’s plays and three documentaries.

-He was Head of the MFA Acting Program at Ohio University from 1999 to 2003 and since 20003 has been Associate Professor, Acting and Performance Studies at Colorado College.
+He was the director of the MFA Acting Program at Ohio University from 1999 to 2003 and since 2003 has been Associate Professor of Acting and Directing at Colorado College.

-Productions at Colorado College have focused on site specific work and a continuing exploration of the performance possibilities of the work of Samuel Beckett including Beckett Rooms – a devised exploration of Samuel Beckett’s shorter work performed in a large attic of a College building and involving 28 actors, 10 plays and 8 installations; in the new Cornerstone Arts Centre, a promenade production of What Where and a live, video and audio self devised program of Beckett plays and work inspired by Beckett entitled Fail Better 1 also all over the new building with 32 students; and a production of Catastrophe.
-Other productions include Absurd Plus – a devised exploration of absurdist drama old and new in a loading dock of the deserted Gas Utilities building, downtown Colorado Springs; site specific productions of Bash and Autobahn by Neil LaBute, a triple site specific bill of Shepard & Chaikin’s Tongues, Savage/Love and Angel’s Monologue; Attempts on Her Life by Martin Crimp – all over the Gas Utilities building; Drinking In America by Eric Bogosian; Antigone by Sophocles and more!
-His own adaptation of Marguerite Duras’ Malady of Death has recently been produced in Chicago.
-His recent adaptation and production of Moliere’s Scapin as Scapina! opened the new Cornerstone Arts Centre.
+Productions at Colorado College have focused on site-specific work and a continuing exploration of the performance possibilities of the work of Samuel Beckett including Beckett Rooms – a devised exploration of Samuel Beckett’s shorter work performed in a large attic of a College building and involving twenty-eight actors, ten plays and eight installations; in the new Cornerstone Arts Center, a promenade production of What Where and a live, video and audio self-devised program of Beckett plays and work inspired by Beckett entitled Fail Better 1 also all over the new building with 32 students; and a production of Catastrophe.
+Other productions include Absurd Plus – a devised exploration of absurdist drama old and new in a loading dock of the deserted Gas Utilities building, downtown Colorado Springs; site-specific productions of Bash and Autobahn by Neil LaBute, a triple site-specific bill of Shepard & Chaikin’s Tongues, Savage/Love and Angel’s Monologue; Attempts on Her Life by Martin Crimp – all over the Gas Utilities building; Drinking In America by Eric Bogosian; Antigone by Sophocles and more.
+His own adaptation of Marguerite Duras’ Malady of Death has been produced in Chicago.
+His adaptation and production of Moliere’s Scapin as Scapina! opened the new Cornerstone Arts Center.

 This is the Department of Theatre and Dance